 You can still check unfilled impressions in the Query tool but not in the Yield Report.
 Instead, you have to start using the Demand Comparison section on the homepage.
 We used to have a direct link to view ad unit breakdown for unfilled impressions, but that’s not an option with the new interface.

 As you can see, with the new Google Ad Manager interface there are many changes that you need to take note of.
 If you need help with the transition, why not let MonetizeMore help?
 We’re a Google Certified Publisher Partner and have a team of ad optimization experts waiting to optimize your ad inventory!
-Sign up to get started today!
+Sign up for a Professional account at MonetizeMore today!